 Can a machine be an artist?

-A live experiment, inspired by a panel discussion at the National Gallery of Singapore.
-Can Machines Be Artists?
+A live experiment, inspired by a panel discussion at the National Gallery of Singapore: Can a Machine Be an Artist?

 How The Artist works.